programmfabrik/fylr-gitbook/for-system-administrators/installation/linux-docker-compose.md

 # Linux

-How to install fylr on a Linux Server via docker-compose
+How to install fylr on a Linux Server via docker compose

 ## Requirements